 New copies of the book are available from The Osage Mission, Neosho County Historical Society or The Graves Memorial Public Library, both in St. Paul.
 At last check, the price was still $16 at both locations.

-Mail orders are best processed through the historical society:
+Mail orders are best processed through the historical society who will add a $4 book mailing fee:

 Osage Mission - Neosho County Historical Society